RicT1969/Project-1-Bootcamp---Data-Visualisation-and-Analysis/README.md

 Plot a bar graph to visually show the correlation between hospitals in close proximity (<25km) to LGAs vs. age-standardised deaths (per 100,000) for the years of interest.
 This will illustrate the relationship between the variables being investigated over the years.
 Finally, an average correlation can be computed to conclude the relationship based on the data over the years.

 Conclusion of Research Question 4:
-With the correlations calculated/plotted for the relationship between hospitals in close proximity (<25km) to LGAs vs. age-standardised deaths (per 100,000), yearly (2016 - 2020) and the average across those years, it can be concluded with a high degree of certainty that an inverse realtionship exists.
+With the correlations calculated/plotted for the relationship between hospitals in close proximity (<25km) to LGAs vs. age-standardised deaths (per 100,000), yearly (2016 - 2020) and the average across those years, it can be concluded with a high degree of certainty that an inverse relationship exists.
 In other words, as the number of hospitals in close access increases, the number of deaths in the population (per 100,000) decreases.

 # Research Question 5 (Shelly Wong, Shrushti Shah):
 Identify the areas where healthcare services are lacking and therefore a need for healthcare services exists, especially for population dense Victorians in the >70 years old age bracket